neo-project/docs/en-us/white-paper.md

 Private key: A 256-bit hash generated by the user to be kept and not exposed.
 The private key is the proof of ownership of the user account and the ownership of the asset in the account.

 Public key: Each private key comes with a matching public key.
-Public keys in AntShares are generated by the private key through the ECC (Elliptic Curve Cryptography) curve algorithm.
-The algorithm used by AntShares are secp256r1 and SM2 (Chinese commercial cryptographic algorithm).
+Public keys in NEO are generated by the private key through the ECC (Elliptic Curve Cryptography) curve algorithm.
+The algorithm used by NEO are secp256r1 and SM2 (Chinese commercial cryptographic algorithm).

 #### Script, address

-Script: AntShares uses an OP_CODE scripting system similar to Bitcoin.
-The OP_CODE in AntShares is a Turing-complete set of instructions.
+Script: NEO uses an OP_CODE scripting system similar to Bitcoin.
+The OP_CODE in NEO is a Turing-complete set of instructions.
 For example, the following two scripts can be used to verify multiple signatures

 ```
 OP_M (public key list) OP_N OP_CHECKMULTYSIG